valeriangalliat/blog/2021/07/search-static-blog-github-api.md

 It then calls the `searchBlog` asynchronous function, handles any error by logging it and showing a message using the `formMessage` helper.

-Finally it returns `false` to prevent the default behaviour of the form submission, which is to submit the form data as query parameters on the current URL.
+Finally it returns `false` to prevent the default behavior of the form submission, which is to submit the form data as query parameters on the current URL.